dreamcatcher-tech/network/Inbox/2025-08-17 1050 comparisons to github mcp.md

 we should absolutely follow the github mcp server resource format and template listings.

 with dynamic tooling, we would still want a way to use static toolsets for some bots, to allow a more focused task and allow a stupider model to work.

+so the trick is to make our system easily modifiable, and rapid to experiement with, since this part will become fundamental.
+This is something we want to have benchmarks about, and we should own those benchmarks.
+Our benchmarks should include real world usage as well as synthetic, so we can show how models are actually performing.

+A bot (or its helpers that run after the fact) should be able to wish for a tool.